lmmarttell/HR_Analytics_Dashboard/README.md

 - **Attrition by Job Role** – Which positions are hardest to retain?
 - **Salary vs. Attrition** – Does compensation impact retention?

-**Key Finding Example:** HR department flagged as highest risk (40%+ attrition), but this masks a company-wide systemic issue affecting all departments proportionally when normalized.
+**Key Finding:** The HR department experienced the highest attrition rate in the dataset, indicating a need for targeted retention strategies.
 ---

 ### **Page 3: Training & Development Impact**